byuflowlab/undergrad-onboarding/497R/README.md

  - Author information is present and accurate.

 #### Code
- - Code is beginning to be well commented.
- - Functions are beginning to be heavily utilized (as opposed to scripts).
+ - A git branch is used.
+ - Git issues are employed.
+ - Submission takes the form of a github Pull Request.

 ### Paper 2 (4 Weeks)